 Natural dyes are dyes that come from the earth--plants, flowers, bark, mushrooms, lichen, and insects.
 They are the first sources of color, and archeologists have found traces of natural dyes that date back to the Neolithic period.
 Synthetic dyes were invented in 1856 during the Industrial Revolution, and quickly became the industry standard due to their ability to be scalable and repeatable.
 Synthetic dyes are petroleum based chemicals that combined with synthetic clothing production are the second largest waste producers behind oil.
 The harm that synthetic dyes do to the earth, the water, communities, and textile workers is irreparable.
 Natural dyes and natural fibers are biodegradable and compostable--so unlike synthetic fibers and dyes, they can be absorbed by the earth without causing harm.

 Are natural dyes lightfast?

 There are endless natural dye sources, many of which are not light fast.
 While we believe that all natural dyes have a time and place, we only sell products that have been properly mordanted and dyed with tested light fast dyes.
 We will always cherish dyeing with some of the common non light fast materials and some kitchen dyes that are less lightfast--adding more life to things that were headed for the compost is approachable, sustainable, and fun.
-You can read a post where we discussed this here.
 That said, even lightfast natural dyes will change over time, just like synthetic dyes.
 You can prolong their life by avoiding placing naturally dyed items in direct, strong light for extended periods of time.